tsteelejohnson91/DEGAS/DEGAS_documentation.md

 **Inputs**<br>
 **X:** A matrix or dataframe of counts where the rows represent genes and the columns represent cells/samples<br>
 **Output**<br>
-A matrix of normalized and scaled expression values to use as input for DEGAS model training<br>
+A matrix of normalized (log2 and zscore, i.e. log2  and normFunc) and scaled expression ([0-1] scaling, i.e. ScaleFunc) values to use as input for DEGAS model training.
+The resulting matrix is transposed such that the rows are cells/samples and the columns are genes<br>
 <br>
 **initDEGAS()**<br>
 This function must be run to initialize the DEGAS parameters before training the model.
 The following functions can be used to change the initialized DEGAS parameters to the user’s preference.<br>